Transitivity in wreath products with symmetric groups

 \subsection{The conjugacy class association scheme}

 We will mainly study the combinatorics of $G \wr S_n$ from the viewpoint of association schemes.
 We refer the reader to \cite{BanIto1984} for an extensive introduction to association schemes.
 Every finite group gives rise to an association scheme (see \cite[Section 2.7]{BanIto1984} for details), called the \emph{conjugacy class scheme} of the group, but the theory of association schemes is much more general than that.
 We collect the relevant details about conjugacy class schemes here.
 In view of Section \ref{sec:general method}, we will first describe conjugacy class schemes in general and later specialise to the group $G \wr S_n$.
-For finite and non-empty sets $X$ and $Y$, let $\CC(X,Y)$ denote the set of all complex $|X| \times |Y|$-matrices with rows indexed by $X$ and columns indexed by $Y$.
-For a matrix $A \in \CC(X,Y)$ and $x\in X$, $y \in Y$, the $(x,y)$-entry of $A$ is denoted by $A(x,y)$.
-If $|Y|=1$, then we omit $Y$, so $\CC(X)$ is the set of complex column vectors indexed by $X$.
-Let $G$ be a finite group and let $C_0 = \{e\},C_1,\ldots,C_n$ denote its conjugacy classes.
-For $i \in \{0,\ldots,n\}$, let $D_i \in \CC(G,G)$ be given by